How to Write a Novel Using The Three Act Structure

 - Underscore the theme, and

 - Release the tension built up during the climactic sequences of events.

 If you want to learn more about nailing your story’s resolution, check out our post on how to end a story.

 The Scarecrow receives a diploma, the Tin Man receives a “heart,” and the Lion receives a medal of valor.
 The Good Witch explains that Dorothy has always had the power to go home; she just didn’t tell her earlier because she wouldn’t have believed it.
 Dorothy taps her ruby slippers and heads back to Kansas to lovingly greet her family.

 The Gamemakers cut the game short after realizing Katniss and Peeta’s intent to commit suicide.
 They are taken to the hospital and later home, where they must put on a show as the winners of the Games, but are ultimately safe — for now.

-The 3-act structure is just one way to think about a story, so writers shouldn’t feel limited.
+The three-act structure is just one way to think about a story, so writers shouldn’t feel limited.
 The benefit of using the three-act structure is that it will help ensure that every scene starts and end with a clear purpose and direction.
-Even if you don't start plotting your novel with it, if you find yourself struck by pacing issues, it's often useful to fit your story into the three-act structure to see why that might be.
+Even if you don't start outlining your novel with it, if you find yourself struck by pacing issues, it's often useful to fit your story into the three-act structure to see why that might be.

 Have you written a novel using the three-act structure?
 Leave any questions or thoughts on this popular plotting method in the comments below!